 Creating a solid instructional design strategy for an online course requires considerable work and planning upfront.
 Stephen Downes posted a presentation on his site called Facilitating a Massive Open Online Course (2012).
 His Slideshare gives an overview of the planning required to facilitate a MOOC, and highlights the unique strategy required when offering a course online—it does not mimic the traditional classroom experience.

 Dick, Carey and Carey Instructional Design Model: A model I use for designing online courses

-My experience with developing online courses (under graduate level, general education courses) is somewhat similar to Downes, but from a different perspective.
+My experience with developing online undergraduate courses is somewhat similar to Downes, but from a different perspective.
 I usually begin with an existing college course and work with faculty and course instructors to transition their face-to-face courses to the online environment.
 The instructional design and approach is radically different from what is used for face-to-face, and I use a formal model to guide the process, the Dick, Carey and Carey instructional design model which is systematic approach to developing a course.
 This model is based upon Robert Gagné‘s nine events of instruction, all which work towards supporting conditions for learning.
 This model has several phases, and one that is most relevant and necessary is the analysis of the learners (#3).
 It is in this step that the learning context is considered, where and how the learners will learn the skills and/or knowledge, which in this instance is on the Web.
 The characteristics of the learner are considered as well, which in the context of MOOCs is necessary given the diversity of learners (Dick, Carey and Carey, 2009).